Axaled/LinkedIn-Agents-Challenge/README.md

 ## 🚀 Why I'm Doing This

-AI agents are more than just chatbots — they can **act** autonomously, combine tools, remember context, and evolve with feedback.
+AI agents are more than just chatbots, they can **act** autonomously, combine tools, remember context, and evolve with feedback.
 This repo explores what it really means to turn language models into intelligent assistants that do real work.

 ## 📅 Daily Agents